Nikumaroro: British settlement scheme

 On 1 December 1938, members of the British Pacific Islands Survey Expedition arrived to evaluate the island as a possible location for either seaplane landings or an airfield.
 On 20 December, more British officials arrived with 20 Gilbertese settlers in the last colonial expansion of the British Empire (other than formal annexations preparatory to withdrawal, etc.).

 The British colonial officer Gerald Gallagher established a headquarters of the Phoenix Islands Settlement Scheme in the village located on the island's western end, on the south side of the largest entrance to the lagoon.
-Efforts to clear land and plant coconuts were hindered by a profound lack of drinking water.
+Efforts to clear land and plant coconuts were hindered by a lack of drinking water.
 By June 1939, a few wells had been successfully established and 58 I-Kiribati were on Gardner, comprising 16 men, 16 women, and 26 children.
 Wide coral-gravel streets and a parade ground were laid out and important structures included a thatched administration house, a wood-frame cooperative store, and a radio shack.
 Gallagher died and was buried on the island in 1941.

 At his mother's request, Gallagher's remains were moved to Tarawa for reburial and the memorial plaque was retrieved.
 Although reasons cited for giving up on the struggling colony included unstable water lenses and uncertain copra markets, observers familiar with the colony's history remarked that after Gallagher's death a "will" or "nerve" to succeed seemed to vanish from the settlements.

 From 1944 through 1945, the United States Coast Guard operated a navigational LORAN station with 25 crewmen on the southeastern tip of Gardner, installing an antenna system, quonset huts, and some smaller structures.
 Only scattered debris remains on the site.

 The island's population reached a high of about 100 by the mid-1950s, but by the early 1960s, periodic drought and an unstable freshwater lens had thwarted the struggling colony.
 Nikumaroro (together with Manra and Orona) was evacuated by the British government in 1963.
 Its residents were evacuated to the Solomon Islands by the British, and by 1965, Gardner was officially uninhabited.

 The Gardner Island Post Office opened around 1939 and closed around January 1964.